spbo/7art/README.md

-# !The project is on progress!
+# !The project is in progress!
 This project, is being implemented with Create React App and the usage of The Movie Database API (https://developers.themoviedb.org/3)

 The library that has been used so far is: